Utena - myths

 Akio corresponds to Zeus and Oedipus.

 Anthy corresponds to Hera when with Akio, to Rhea when with Dios, and to Persephone when playing Mamiya for Mikage.
 See her complex mythological background below.
+She is Pollux of Castor and Pollux.
 She may be connected to Circe.
+She is Hathor of ancient Egypt.

 Mikage corresponds to Hades.